Colorado is Old Orchard Country

 Fruit orchards once featured prominently into the agricultural landscape of southwestern Colorado.
 Many of these orchards still exist, primarily apples, though as remnants of themselves, quite often down to several trees 100-years-old or older growing in a fence line.
 Many of the folks who grew up around these old trees are still here to share their knowledge.
 Together, these trees and the descendants of early fruit-growing pioneers living here today, create a living history that few places have held on to.
 The great work and generous spirit of our early pioneers will not pass forgotten if Montezuma Orchard Restoration Project is successful.

 The most favored district in Colorado is what was once said about our area’s fruit growing potential.
-At elevations fruit production was believed impossible, our Montezuma Valley grew some of the tastiest fruit imaginable.
-Over one hundred years ago pioneers came from across the country with knowledge of fruit and orchards planting thousands of small and mid-sized orchards in Weber Canyon, McElmo Canyon, Lewis, Lakeview, Arriola, and Lebanon.
+At elevations fruit production was believed impossible, our region grew some of the tastiest fruit imaginable.
+Over one hundred years ago pioneers migrated west with knowledge of fruit and orchards planting thousands of small and mid-sized orchards in Weber Canyon, McElmo Canyon, Lewis, Lakeview, Arriola, and Lebanon.